mmcintyre1/michaelmcintyre-resume-latex/README.md

 # Michael McIntyre's Resume

-I have adapted this from the resume created by Harsh Gadgil [here] (https://github.com/opensorceror/Data-Engineer-Resume-LaTeX).
+I have adapted this from the resume created by Harsh Gadgil [here](https://github.com/opensorceror/Data-Engineer-Resume-LaTeX).

 ## Installing pre-requisites (Windows)